SanjeevMurthy/le-network-security/03-cloud-networking/aws/05-eks-networking.md

 **When to switch to IPVS**: Clusters with > 500 services or > 2,000 service endpoints. iptables rule traversal at this scale adds measurable latency.

+🧠 **Interview One-liner**

+> IPVS is a Linux kernel-based Layer 4 load balancer used by Kubernetes kube-proxy to efficiently route traffic to services using hash-based lookups.

+🎯 **When to use IPVS**

+**Use when:**

+- Large Kubernetes clusters
+- High number of services
+- Need better performance than iptables

 ### Disabling kube-proxy for Cilium

 If using Cilium CNI with kube-proxy replacement enabled, kube-proxy is unnecessary and can be disabled: